DFE/HIPOS/hipos-testing/integration/doc/source/index.rst

 ..
-Hidav Integration Test Tooling documentation master file, created by sphinx-quickstart on Thu Aug  9 11:10:24 2012.
+Integration Test Tooling documentation master file, created by sphinx-quickstart on Thu Aug  9 11:10:24 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hidav Integration Test Tooling's documentation!
+Welcome to HIPOS Integration Test Tooling's documentation!
 **********************************************************

 .. include:: undocumented.inc